paulb896/SplitSite/README.md

 # Split Site

-React Native Application Allows two sites to be browsed side by side
+React Native Application that Allows two sites to be Browsed at the Same Time!

 ## Run Using ios emulator